Rishi-prog731/scribble-leap/.github/CONTRIBUTING.md

 ## Security issue notifications
-If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [Glitch](https://glitch.com/edit/#!/scribbleleap).
+If you discover a potential security issue in this project we ask that you notify us via our [Glitch](https://glitch.com/edit/#!/scribbleleap).
 Please do **not** create a public GitHub issue.

 ## Reporting Bugs/Feature Requests